d7prasad/vidjot/README.md

 NodeJs&Express_MongoDB App - Notes:

 ***************** To start this application kindly execute the below after installing the node & Mongodb **************
-* To start the service - sudo service mongod start - Execute this in terminal && execute nodemon to start this application with mongoDb connection.
+* To start the service -
+* sudo service mongod start - Execute this in terminal
+* nodemon - to start this application with mongoDb connection.

 ************************************************************************************************************************